locoframework/loco-js/README.md

 * [**Loco-Rails**](http://github.com/locoframework/loco-rails) - a back-end part
 * **Loco-JS** - a front-end part

 Loco-JS can work separately with limited functionality and is maintained in this repository.
-Following sections contain more detailed description of it's internals and API.
-Loco-JS role in the **Loco** framework is described on [Loco-Rails page](http://github.com/locoframework/loco-rails).
+Following sections contain more detailed description of its internals and API.
+Loco-JS' role in the **Loco** framework is described on the [Loco-Rails page](http://github.com/locoframework/loco-rails).

 ## CoffeeScript naming convention